wp-plugins/yet-another-stars-rating/readme.txt

 = Visitor Votes =
 You can give your users the ability to vote, pasting the shortcode [yasr_visitor_votes] where you want the stars to appear.
 Again, this can be placed automatically at the beginning or the end of each post; the option is in "Settings" -> "Yet Another Stars Rating: Settings".
+This may not works if you use a caching plugin.

 = Multi Set =
 Multisets give the opportunity to score different aspects for each review: for example, if you're reviewing a videogame, you can create the aspects "Graphics",